 Nestled within Quincy, Illinois, a city situated on limestone bluffs overlooking the Mississippi River, Quincy University's local campus includes a Main and North campus, connected by shuttle service.
-Other locations include off-campus programs in Chicago and Springfield, Ill.
+Other programs are offered online and in Chicago and Springfield, Ill.

-Main Campus offers a combination of simplistic living, modern technology, and natural beauty.
-The classic architecture of the main academic building, Francis Hall, includes high ceilings, tall windows with stained glass art, gorgeous woodwork, a Tower and chapel.
-Stained glass windows were recently installed on all four sides of the Tower and are lit at night.
-An adjoining building houses the main chapel, St. Francis Solanus Chapel, adorned in Romanesque-style art and two smaller chapels; the Blessed Sacrament Chapel and San Damiano All-Faiths Chapel.

-North Campus also houses academic classrooms, and music and science facilities, auditorium, and the soccer and softball athletic fields.
-QU Stadium, which houses the baseball and football fields, lies between Main and North Campus.
+Main Campus offers a combination of comfortable living, modern technology, and natural beauty.
+The classic architecture of the main academic building, Francis Hall, includes high ceilings, tall stained glass windows, gorgeous woodwork, a Tower and chapel that is lit at night.
+The campus is home to the century old St. Francis Solanus Chapel and San Damiano All-Faiths Chapel.
+North Campus includes academic classrooms, music and science facilities, auditorium, and the soccer and softball athletic fields.
+QU Stadium, home of the men's baseball field and football practice complex, lies between Main and North Campus.
+QU football is played at the newly turfed, 4,000 seat, Flinn Stadium located on Quincy's historic Maine Street.